Mbari house: Folklore

 Built as an offering to deities like Ala, the Mbari house is a sacred architectural folklore of the Igbo people that combines art, mythology, and spirituality.
 Its vibrant, symbolic, and transient structures preserve Igbo beliefs, history, and communal identity.
 Its clay sculptures and murals depict gods, humans, and spirits. the folklore also involves the various local vernacular styles of building the Mbari house, how the materials were prepared and the construction method, the Mabari house was constructed informally.

 Mbari Art

 Clay sculptures and paintings in Mbari homes, which are constructed to worship deities like the soil goddess Ala, are examples of Mbari art, a revered Igbo tradition in southeast Nigeria.
 Igbo cosmology is reflected in these buildings, which show people, animals, spirits, and legendary creatures.
 Often depicted as spirits, white-painted figures represent purity or ancestry.
 Mbari serves as both religious gifts and cultural documentation, promoting spiritual harmony, creative innovation, and community cohesion.
 Despite being transient, its vivid hues, symbolic imagery, and collective meaning uphold Igbo culture, creating a singular blend of art, spirituality, and narrative that still inspires people today.
 The edifice included life-sized clay creatures with exaggerated heads and necks and elongated limbs devoid of muscles, all colorfully painted, making each one unique.
 The sculpted figurines comprised deities like Ala, Amadioha and Alusi, Europeans, animals, craftsmen, and fictional beasts.

+Chinua Achebe, renowned Nigerian novelist and literary theorist said, in his essay on Mbari, "Mbari was a celebration through art of the world and of life lived in it.
+It was performed by the community on command by its presiding deity, usually the Earth goddess, Ala, who combined two formidable roles in the Igbo pantheon as fountain of creativity in the world and custodian of the moral order in human society."
+The Mbari Club — a cultural centre for writers and artists co-founded in 1961 by Ulli Beier and others in Ibadan — was so named at Achebe's suggestion.